Aaron Burr News 2009

 .....The right to extended debate came about quite by accident.
 In 1789, the first U.S. Senate adopted rules allowing the body to "move the previous question," thereby ending debate and proceeding to a vote.
 In 1806, outgoing Vice President Aaron Burr argued that the previous question motion had been used so sparingly up to then that it should be eliminated.
 The Senate agreed, and so the potential for a filibuster came into being.
 Without a previous question motion, the Senate left itself with no way to limit debate short of gaining unanimous consent.....

-The second phase of The Oaks History and Nature Trail at Brookgreen Gardens is now open.
+Phase 2 of The Oaks History and Nature Trail is now open at Brookgreen Gardens

 A crew and cast of re-enactors recently filmed a skirmish in the park for the film, which Mr. O’Keefe calls a “re-imagining” of the rivalry between Aaron Burr and Alexander Hamilton.
 It is essentially a revisiting of the history of the Founding Fathers from the perspective of Aaron Burr, he said.